From AED 490 per month, depending on scope and transaction volume.

 Bookkeeping in the UAE is no longer a back-office formality.
 It is part of how a company stays compliant, prepares for VAT and corporate tax, answers bank or auditor questions, and keeps management decisions grounded in clean numbers.

 That is why we do not treat accounting as simple monthly data entry.
-We build a reporting process that fits the actual transaction flow, the compliance obligations, and the stage of the business.
+We build a reporting process that fits the actual transaction flow, the compliance obligations, the stage of the business, and the level of scrutiny the company may face from banks, tax advisers, auditors, or management later.

 The goal is not only to keep books updated.
-The goal is to keep the business readable, compliant, and easier to manage.
+The goal is to keep the business readable, compliant, easier to manage, and less fragile when banking, tax, or audit pressure appears.

 We review your transaction flow, current bookkeeping state, and the compliance obligations that already apply to the business.